drogue-iot/embedded-tls/README.md

 sudo dnf install clang lld
 ~~~

-When you build, use:
+When you build, use the clang compiler and specify your desired target
+platform, like so:

 ~~~
-env CC=/usr/bin/clang cargo embed --release
+env CC=/usr/bin/clang cargo build --release --target thumbv7em-none-eabi
 ~~~